klisiewicz/currency-rates/README.md

 #### Events

-- `LoadCurrencyRatesEvent` - informs the bloc that it needs to load the currency rates from the repository.
+- `LoadCurrencyRatesEvent` - informs the `BLoC` that it needs to load the currency rates.

+For the `sealed class` implementation an additional event was introduced:

+- `RefreshCurrencyRatesEvent` - informs the `BLoC` that it needs to refresh the currency rates.

 #### States

 In the basic version of the app the UI can be in one of the following states:

-- `CurrencyRatesBusy` - while it is fetching currency rates from the repository,
+- `CurrencyRatesLoading` - when currency rates are being loaded,
-- `CurrencyRatesReady` - after the currency rates have been loaded,
+- `CurrencyRatesReady` - after the currency rates have been loaded successfully,
-- `CurrencyRatesError` - when the currency rates were not loaded.
+- `CurrencyRatesError` - when the currency rates haven't been loaded, because of an error.

 For the `sealed class` implementation an additional state was introduced:

-- `CurrencyRatesEmpty` - after empty currency rates have been loaded.
+- `CurrencyRatesRefreshing` - when currency rates are being refreshed.

-It's purpose is to demonstrate how `sealed class` behaves when a new state is added.

 #### Bloc

-`CurrencyRatesBloc` in a response to the `LoadCurrencyRatesEvent` event tries to retrieve currency rates from the repository.
+`CurrencyRatesBloc` in a response to the `CurrencyRatesEvent` retrieves currency rates from the repository and displays them on the UI.

 ## Implementations